aarcaina/aarcaina/README.md

 <h1>a wild arcanine appears! 🐕🔥</h1>
 <p>Hello!
-My name is Andre Arcaina, a second year Computer Science Co-op student at Toronto Metropolitan University.</p>
+My name is Andre Arcaina, a second year computer science co-op student at Toronto Metropolitan University.</p>

 Here are some things to know about me :D